-However, this is only a temporary relief from bed bug bites.
+However, this is only temporary relief from bed bug bites.
 To kill bed bugs, you will need to spray the oil directly on the bed bugs.
-Since it’s not possible to saturate every bed bug with the oil, they might find their way into other places in the house.
+Since it’s impossible to saturate every bed bug with the oil, they might find their way into other places in the house.

-Therefore, when using lavender essential oil, it is important to spray every corner of your house.
+Therefore, when using a lavender essential oil, it is important to spray every corner of your house.

 2. Tea Tree Oil for Bed Bugs

-Tea tree essential oil has natural insecticide and insect repellent properties which make it an ideal remedy for eradicating insects including bed bugs.
+Tea tree essential oil has natural insecticide and insect repellent properties, making it an ideal remedy for eradicating insects, including bed bugs.
 Tea tree oil is a natural solvent.

 When it gets into contact with the insects’ exoskeleton, it dissolves into the internal fluids and suffocates them to death.
 When sprayed directly on bed bugs, tea tree oil will kill bed bugs and repel them from the area.

-To use it on bed bugs, dilute about 20 drops of the oil and spray directly on the infested area.
-Spray around your bed, curtains, carpets and other infested place.
+To use it on bed bugs, dilute about 20 drops of the oil and spray directly on the infected area.
+Spray around your bed, curtains, carpets, and other infested place.
 This will effectively repel bed bugs.

 To kill bed bugs, you need to spray directly with undiluted tea tree oil.
 However, undiluted tea tree oil is toxic when ingested by both humans and pets.
 Thus, it’s not advisable to use the undiluted form inside the house.